Postgraduate Loans in Scotland 2023

 Repaying your Postgraduate Loan

-Now the scary part – paying all the money back!
-What most students don't realise, however, is that it's not scary at all, and repayments are completely manageable.
-Here's everything in a nutshell:
+Now the scary part – paying all the money back.
+What most students don't realise, however, is that it's not scary at all, and loan repayments are manageable.

 - You can make extra repayments in order to pay the loan off quicker.
 However...

-- The loan will be written off at 25 years.
-Any money that still needs to be paid back at that point will be wiped!
+- The loan will be written off after 30 years.
+Any debt that is still left to pay back at that point will be wiped.

 The table below gives you an idea of how much you'll be paying back depending on your salary: